A simple 4 layer contact network based on survey data

 75% 3.000000

 Maybe you have noticed that some of the school classes or work places are undercrowded because the overall population is too small.
-Let’s create a new network model and increase the population size to 5000 agents:
+Let’s create a new network model and increase the population size to 5000 actors:

-creator = p2n.Creator(model=model)
+creator = p2n.Creator(env)

-inspector = p2n.NetworkInspector(model=model)
+inspector = p2n.NetworkInspector(env)

 creator.create(